 - Never get afraid of minor headaches it is common in high altitudes so drink plenty of water to be far from them.

-- Never tries to take the Annapurna Base Camp Trek lightly while planning and preparing for it, carries only the necessary equipment before trekking to this region.
+- Never try to take the Annapurna Base Camp Trek lightly while planning and preparing for it, carry only the necessary equipment before trekking to this region.